Joaopeuko/Mql5-Python-Integration/README.md

     <img src="https://img.shields.io/pypi/l/mqpy" alt="PyPI - License">
 </p>

-A simple and efficient Python library for integrating with MetaTrader 5 (MQL5) for algorithmic trading.
+A Python library designed to simplify the process of creating Expert Advisors for MetaTrader 5.
+While developing directly in MQL5 can be complex, MQPy provides a more streamlined experience using Python.

 ## ⚠️ Important Notice